Xilinx/Vitis_Model_Composer/Examples/AIENGINE/README.md

 <a href="./Run_Time_Parameters/rtp_scalar/README.md">A design with a scalar RTP input</a>
 </td>
 <td>
-This example showcases a desgin that inlcudes a AI Engine kernel with a scalar input RTP.
+This example showcases a design that includes an AI Engine kernel with a scalar input RTP.
 </td>
 </tr>